RafaelDamasco/news-api/README.md

 # Testing the API

-You can use the Postman to test the api
+You can use the Postman to test the api, but first you need to register on <https://gnews.io/> to receive the API_KEY.
+Then create an .env and put your api-key on a variable called API_TOKEN

 ## Get list of breaking news